xqy2006/baichuan7b-cpp-python/README.md

 # if you want to use the fastapi / openapi server
 pip install -e .[server]

-# If you're a poetry user, installing will also include a virtual environment
-poetry install --all-extras
-. .venv/bin/activate

-# Will need to be re-run any time vendor/llama.cpp is updated
-python3 setup.py develop
+# to install all optional dependencies
+pip install -e .[all]

+# to clear the local build cache
+make clean
 ```

 # How does this compare to other Python bindings of `llama.cpp`?